 3. They put too much thought into license plates.

 They are classified by the size of the cars engine and they display a numerical representation of the measurement of the car as well as 1 of many hiragana symbol.
-In Okinawa, Americans have a “Y” displayed on their license plate instead of a hiragana symbol.
+However, Americans living here have a “Y” (for yankee I believe, lol) displayed on their license plate instead of a hiragana symbol.
 The plates come in different colors (yellow, white, green), as well as their letters and they all mean different things.
 The plates are placed both in the front and back of the cars.
 You can even get glowing letters for night time.

 4. Stickers on Cars.